 (or Venmo directly to @Laurie-Lamson)

 A lifelong student of creative and dramatic writing, Laurie’s natural evolution has been to bring support and encouragement to fellow and sister writers.
 Laurie is an award-winning screenwriter, editor of three of the Now Write! creative writing exercise anthologies and the former International Screenwriters’ Assoc. telecon host.
-She enjoys supporting fellow and sister screenwriters and is highly experienced in consulting with both writers and producers on screenplays .
+She enjoys supporting fellow and sister screenwriters and is highly experienced in consulting on screenplays with both writers and producers.

 Harlan Ellison left the earthly plane on June 28, 2018.
 He was a beyond-prolific writer and legend and probably one of the most notorious contributors to the Now Write! series.
 When I consulted film industry friends on approaching Mr. Ellison about contributing to Now Write!
 Science Fiction, Fantasy, and Horror, the response was invariably, “Don’t bother.”

 Harlan’s philosophy: “We’re all stupider than we should be.”

 Harlan had a reputation for being, er, um, ah, difficult.
 He once sent a dead gopher to a publisher (an incident he recounted with glee during my visit.)
 He’s also known in the entertainment industry for being lawsuit-happy, most famously settling out of court with James Cameron over Cameron’s admitted use of one of Harlan’s Outer Limits episodes for TERMINATOR.